metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

 ## Known limitations

-- The SDK requires Metabase version 50 or higher.
+- The SDK requires Metabase version 51.
 - Some of the Pro/EE features are not exposed in the UI
   - Verified content
   - Official collections